auggieyd/dbesslnc2.0/data_curated/readme.md

   ![image-20241217144213740](./assets/image-20241217144213740.png)

 - **CRISPR CasRx :** In the "Supplementary_table12.csv" file, the relevant analysis information for this study is stored.
-We extract the table information based on the `dropFDR` column value being less than 0.25 and the `library` column being "ALBAROSSA_library" for a specific cell line.
+We extract the table information based on the `xxx.dropFDR` column(Exclude the columns containing "wo") value being less than 0.25, the `Type` column being "lncRNA_gRNA"and the `library` column being "ALBAROSSA_library" for a specific cell line.
 Here, only one cell line is displayed.
 The parameters are set according to the standards provided in the literature [^4].

 ![image-20241217145322449](./assets/image-20241217145322449.png)